jaimejim/ietf-insights-client/README.md

 # IETF Insights

-This is a thin python client to an IETF service that provides into IETF participation.
+This is a thin python client to an IETF service that provides information about IETF participation.

 ```
 ❯ python3 ietf-insights.py -H